YHmaiti/Checksum-Calculator/README.md

 To Execute:
  c -> ./pa02 inputfilename.txt sizechosen

-=> inputFilename.txt is the text file and sizechosen is the checksum size in bits (Options are: 8, 16, & 32)
+=> inputFilename.txt is the text file and sizechosen is the checksum size in bits that the user can decide as wished (Options are: 8, 16, & 32)

 => All input files are 8 bit ASCII